Singaporebrides | Relationships

 How to handle it: Choosing bridesmaid dresses can be a delicate matter.
 If you have friends with very different body types or skin tones, it can be difficult to choose a style that’s flattering for everyone.
 However, this is your wedding day and you will ultimately be the one making the decision.
 No matter what the dress looks like, your friend will only have to wear it for a few hours out of her life.

 If your friend’s issue with her dress is more about cost rather than aesthetics, you might want to reconsider.
-See if you can find a similar dress at a lower price point, or shop around to see if your bridal shop can give you a discount code.Serene and Daryl’s Intimate Woodland Wedding at Lewin Terrace by The Beautiful Moment
+See if you can find a similar dress at a lower price point, or shop around to see if your bridal shop can give you a discount code.Michelle and Byron’s Beautiful and Elegant Wedding at The Ritz-Carlton, Millenia Singapore by Bobby Kiran Photography

 2. Your friend is upset she wasn’t chosen as bridesmaid.